CDCgov/template/open_practices.md

 * [ ] **Get Clearance.** Always obtain clearance from your organization prior to setting up and publishing a repository.
   * GitHub is a third party service used by CDC to collaborate with the public.
 Official CDC health messages will always be distributed through www.cdc.gov and through appropriate channels, so make sure to plan your project along with your official public health program on cdc.gov.
 * [ ] **Naming.** Set a meaningful project name and short description for your project.
 The form to do this is in your repositories settings.
+  * [ ] Add [topics](https://help.github.com/en/github/administering-a-repository/classifying-your-repository-with-topics) to improve discovery and use of your project.
+For AI-related projects, the [Code.gov Implementation Guidance to Federal Agencies Regarding Enterprise Data and Source Code Inventories](https://code.gov/federal-agencies/compliance/inventory-code) must be followed when setting topics.
 * [ ] **Create a README.** Add a `README.md` file at the root with the following:
   * An overview of your project, including the purpose, goals and the team responsible.
   * A description of your development process in the `README.md` file.
 If your project is no longer active, mark it as [archived](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/archiving-repositories).